In this tutorial, we are going to see how to create a new Vue application from scratch. Which, logically, is the first step to start working with Vue.

 - Add Prettier for code formatting? → Yes

-Use the Vite Template
+Use the Vite template

 npm create vite@latest

-is very similar to that of the official Vue template, but it is less customized specifically for Vue and more oriented towards a minimal configuration environment.
+The structure generated by vite is very similar to the official Vue template, but it is less customized for Vue specifically and more oriented towards a minimal configuration environment.

 Which option is better?

-For the course, I will use the official template (npm create vue@latest
+For the course, I will use the official template (npm create vue@latest) because it is more complete and optimized for Vue projects

-Run the Application
+Run the application

-cd my-vue-app
+cd mi-app-vue

 npm install